vishal18713/contracts/README.md

 6.Lottery_contract
 Description: This Solidity contract,implements a basic lottery system where participants can enter by paying an entry fee, and a winner is selected and paid out.

+7.Savings_Wallet_Contract
+Description: Allows users to save funds that can only be withdrawn after a certain time period.